 Even if you are menopausal or postmenopausal, you should continue to have Pap tests.
-Women who have had a total hysterectomy for a noncancerous condition and have not had a previous history of precancerous Pap tests may be able to stop Pap screening depending on their medical history and risk of contacting human papilloma virus (HPV).
+Women who have had a total hysterectomy for a noncancerous condition and have not had a previous history of precancerous Pap tests may be able to stop Pap screening depending on their medical history and risk of contracting human papilloma virus (HPV).
 Screening may also be discontinued at ages 65 or 70 if women have had at least three normal Pap tests in a row and no abnormal Pap tests in the previous 10 years.

 How Often Should I Get a Pap Smear Now That I Am Menopausal?

 You may have a Pap test every three years if you have had three normal Pap test results for three years in a row, if you have no past history of a precancerous Pap test result, no HIV infection, no weakened immune system, and no history of in utero exposure to diethystilbestrol.

 Women who have a higher risk of cancer may need a Pap test more often.
 Your doctor can recommend what is best for you.